 The VT-team consisted of members from various NGIs (DE, HR, ES, GR, IT, UK) and EGI.eu.
 Work on the report template started by collecting input from the various members on the VT's wiki page.
 Once enough material was there, a F2F-meeting of the VT-team took place, which was used to organise the material and come up with the table of contents for the usage report.

 This VT should be followed up by a VT assessing the availability of the data needed for the report and making suggestions for adaptions of the tools needed to get the missing data.
 This VT would ideally have participation from the developers of the respective tools.

+Summary and plans for PY3

+The establishment of the Virtual Teams has broadly been a success, with the ad hoc teams generally delivering the aims of the teams as defined at the outset, within the timeframe predicted.
+As described above, these have included outcomes such as support to events, content for the website, outreach to VRCs, and tools and services of benefit to the EGI community as a whole.
+Some Virtual Teams have led to proposals for new Virtual Teams designed to build on their results.
+Generally the NGIs have been fully engaged with the teams, with a core of highly active teams, and some NGIs participating in fewer teams in a more focused manner.
+Occasionally, NGIs have not been able to fulfil the commitments originally planned, but this is the exception rather than the rule.
+Lack of engagement has been reported back to the NGIs concerned, and improvements in these areas are anticipated.
+Progress of the teams has been effectively tracked through weekly reports by the Virtual Team leaders and through weekly meetings of the NA2 task leaders at EGI.eu, with special reports from NILs or Virtual Team leaders to the meeting as required.

+A number of VTs are proposed for PY3, outlined below: